gerardo-m/mochapi/TASKS.md

 in the path, the member ones don't~~
 - Create expressions model and table.
 - Create new partials for the response.
+- Fix Endpoints showing all endpoints regardles of the selected project.
 - Replace ParsedPath custom class with addressable gem
 - Add "headers" special variable to add the headers in the response if necessary